Exploring Learning Complexity for Efficient Downstream Dataset Pruning

 \section{Experiments}

-In this section, we introduce the experimental details and empirically verify the effectiveness of the proposed dataset pruning method on different pre-trained encoders and fine-tuning datasets.
-Moreover, we conduct ablation studies to understand better how different components, the number of layers, and the clustering number influence the accuracy.
+In this section, we present the diverse downstream image and instruction datasets pruning benchmarks and empirically validate the effectiveness and efficiency of the proposed method.
+Moreover, we perform ablation studies to understand better how different components and hyperparameters influence the performance.
 The code is available in the supplementary material.